Christoph von Utenheim

+Biography

-Christoph von Utenheim was born about the year 1450.
+Christoph von Utenheim was born to a noble family in Lower Alsace, about the year 1450.
 He studied theology and canon law at the University of Basel and the University of Erfurt.
 In either 1473 or 1474 he became the rector of Basel University.
 He earned his doctorate in theology in 1475.
 The cathedral chapter of Basel elected von Utenheim as its new bishop on 1 December 1502.
-Most bishops in the Holy Roman Empire at this time were members of the landed aristocracy, and von Utenheim was no exception.
-At this time the cathedral chapters and the bishoprics of the empire were dominated, for better or worse, by local aristocratic families.

 While many bishops in the empire treated their office as a way to aggrandize the power and wealth of their particular family, von Utenheim appeared to take his spiritual duties as bishop seriously.
 His motto was "Spes mea crux Christi; gratiam, non opera quaero" which translates to "The cross of Christ is my hope; I seek mercy, not works".
 This profession was also the motto of Jean Gerson, the 15th century French theologian and conciliarist.

 Von Utenhiem may have had some conciliarist sympathies but subsequent actions paint him as more of a humanist than anything else.
 In 1503 the new bishop called together a synod for the purposes of reforming his diocese.
 The noted humanist scholar Jacob Wimpfeling was invited by the bishop to attend this synod.
 Any attempts at actual reform in the diocese of Basel however were halted because of the refusal of the cathedral chapter to cooperate with the reforming bishop.